 Epilepsy is the collective term for a large group of anatomical and functional disorders of the brain that are characterized by repeated seizures.

 In simple terms a seizure happens when ordinary brain activity is suddenly disrupted.
 A seizure can be described as an internal electrical storm.
 It is the consequence of abnormal, excessive discharges of nerve cells.
 It is this sudden unexpected loss of control that accounts for many of the misconceptions and the prejudice associated with epilepsy.
 Seizures are the symptoms of the disorder.
-There are many different types of seizures and further information on these can be found in the 'Seizure Types' section of our website.
+There are many different types of seizures and further information on these can be found by visiting the 'Safety & Seizures' section of our website.

 What causes a seizure?

 For many people a seizure just happens.
 However, certain triggers can make seizures more likely.
 Common triggers can include missed medication, too much alcohol, lack of sleep, stress, and illnesses or fevers.
 Everyone is different and what affects one person may have no effect on another.
 If you find that certain things trigger your seizures, it is wise to try to avoid whatever it may be.
 In this way, you may be able to control the number of seizures you have by changing your lifestyle.
-Further information on seizure triggers and lifestyle can be found in the 'Lifestyle" section of our website.
+Further information on seizure triggers and lifestyle can be found by visiting the 'Lifestyle & Triggers' section of our website.

 What support can Epilepsy Ireland offer?